nickbattle/vdmj/LSP/README.md

 then **stop talking to the server**.
 So the only option is to exit the IDE and restart it **after** starting the server.

-The server is expecting to use VS Code folders rather than multi-root workspaces.
+The LSP server uses VS Code folders rather than multi-root workspaces.

-To start a new project folder, open VS Code and "Open Folder..." from the File menu.
+To start a new project folder, open VS Code and `Open Folder...` from the File menu.
 You can create a new folder, or open an existing one.
-The server will treat **all** files in the folder or subfolders (recursively) as part of your specification, as long as the files match the file extension for your dialect (eg. `*.vdmsl`, `*.vdmpp` or `*.vdmrt`).
+The server will treat **all** files in the folder and subfolders (recursively) as part of the same specification, as long as the files match the file extension for the chosen dialect (eg. `*.vdmsl`, `*.vdmpp` or `*.vdmrt`).
 Other files in the folder will be ignored.

-File creation and deletion, moving and so on should work correctly.
+File and folder creation and deletion, moving and so on should work correctly.

-Syntax errors are returned for the file being edited as you type; the whole specification is type-checked when you save a file.
+Syntax errors are displayed for the file being edited as you type; the whole specification is type-checked when you save a file.

 The F12 key will navigate from a symbol name to its definition (eg. from a function call to its definition).

-Typing a "." after a record variable will offer field names to complete the expression, though the specification must be cleanly type-checked for this to work.
+Typing a "." after a record variable will offer field names to complete the expression.
 Typing CTRL-SPACE will offer global names with which to complete the name you are typing.

-If you **close** the folder or open a new one, the server will be **told to shutdown**, so it may need to be restarted.
+If you **close** the project folder or open a new one, the LSP server will be **told to shutdown**, so it will need to be restarted.

 ## Execution

-To evaluate expressions against the specification for debugging, open the "Run..." panel.
+To evaluate expressions against the specification for debugging, open the `Run...` panel.
 Initially, if there is no `.vscode/launch.json` file in your folder, you will be prompted to create one.
-Select the "VDM Debug" confguration; the default settings can be accepted.
+Select the `VDM Debug` confguration; the default settings can be accepted.
 You can then launch the interpreter using the "Run" menu, or just by pressing F5.
 You cannot start the interpreter if there are type checking errors (warnings are ok).